shmifful/Hercules-AI/README.md

 - Gives recommended weights to lift and rep range based on their preferences
 - Allows user to rest and recommends the recommended time to rest based on their preferences
 - Allows user to rate the workout, which will be used to generate fututre workouts

+### app.py (server)
+Credentials:
+- Allows the user to register and stores it the database, returns error if any arise
+- Allows the user to log in by reading user details from database, returns error if any arise
+- When registering, the server will generate the first week of the workout plan based on user preferences

+Getting workouts:
+- Returns the wout plan for the week with their details
+- If workouts have not been generated, the server will generate the workouts based on user history

+Exercises:
+- Returns the exercises for the selected day
+- Return 5 extra exercises similar to the suggested ones, in case the user wants to change exercises
+- Updates the database when the user changes the exercises and updates the 1RM
+- Returns description for a given exercise

+### GenerateWorkout.py
+This python script generates the workout plans based on user preferences and sends it back to the server.
+It can also generate an exercsie given the user history with that exercise.

+### sql.db (Database)
+This .db file stores user data, workout plans, workout days, workout exercises.

+### AugmentedExercises.csv
+Stores all the data about exercises.